openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  What platforms does the app run on?
  ========================================

- Right now, the edX mobile app is available for Android smartphones, iPhones, and the iPad.
+ The edX app is available for smartphones and tablets on both Android and iOS platforms.
 For the iPhone app, your device must be running iOS 7 or later.

- EdX plans to make the app available on Android tablets in the future.

  ================================================
  How can I send questions or comments to edX?